UAZ-469: History

-Using the same chassis as the GAZ-69 but with a new body, the UAZ-469 was introduced in 1971 to replace the GAZ-69.
-It is powered by the same 75 hp-metric 2,445 cc UMZ-452MI inline-four engine as the UAZ-452 and is able to run on gasoline with an octane rating as low as 72 (although 76 was preferred).
+In 1961 the first UAZ-469 was made, it lowered to 300 mm of clearance and was powered by the same 75 hp-metric 2,445 cc UMZ-452MI inline-four engine as the UAZ-452 and is able to run on gasoline with an octane rating as low as 72 (although 76 was preferred).
 This engine was used in a variety of Soviet vehicles, including the GAZ-21 Volga passenger car.
 The UAZ-469 presented two great advantages: it was able to drive in virtually any terrain and it was very easy to repair.
-The vehicle was originally not available for purchase by the public, but many were sold as surplus to private owners.
-Modifications include a basic UAZ-469B with ground clearance of 220 mm, and a specialized military UAZ-469, with ground clearance increased to 300 mm.